Skip to content

 The Arctic Challenge is open for up to three teams of four persons, each event being scored to encourage healthy competition!
 The Challenge concludes with a visit to the Ice Hotel at Jukkasjårvi, a well-earned finish to your efforts spent in this unique and unspoiled landscape, followed by a dinner and prize giving to the winning team.

-Find out what to expect.
+Download more information to help you find out what to expect.

 Date: 17 - 20 January 2025